 Foundation and career development courses for apprentices, staff and management in the banking sector are a key area of the Swiss Bankers Association’s work.
 We promote joint training and continuing education initiatives, and certify the training programmes of banks and third parties.
 We also offer a wide range of seminars for bank staff on selected topics related to taxation, regulation and the digital transformation.

-Our members have exclusive access to the widely recognised and well-established Swiss Banking Ombudsman.
-Non-members are required to affiliate to another ombudsman.
+Our members have access to the widely recognised and well-established Swiss Banking Ombudsman.

 The Swiss Bankers Association guidelines on the treatment of assets without contact and dormant assets held at Swiss banks (Guidelines on Dormant Assets) are clear and binding.
 Customers and anyone with a claim can also, via the Swiss Banking Ombudsman, search a central database for assets without contact and dormant assets.